Catherine Malfitano

 Catherine Malfitano (born April 18, 1948) is an American operatic soprano and opera director.
 Malfitano was born in New York City, the daughter of a ballet dancer mother, Maria Maslova, and a violinist father, Joseph Malfitano.
 She attended the High School of Music and Art and studied at the Frank Corsaro Studio and Manhattan School of Music, graduating in 1971.
-She often mentions that she was rejected from The Juilliard School.